-When working with younger clients I recognise they might feel awkward at first sitting with a strange adult they don’t know.
+When working with younger clients I recognise they might feel awkward when first sitting with a strange adult they don’t know.
 My job is to help the young person feel comfortable enough in the room so that they can eventually open up a little about what might be going on for them.

-I feel this is helped by letting the person know that I’m an adult but I’m not a teacher or parent so I will not be giving them advice but instead will be helping them journey into what might be at the root cause of their issues.
+I feel this is helped by letting the person know that I’m an adult but I’m not a teacher or parent so I will not be giving them advice but instead will be helping them journey into what might be the root cause of their issues.
 I feel it’s vital to recognise when the person feels ready to explore and not to push too early.

 Young people can cope with issues by closing off and shutting down so it’s important not to push the younger person even further back by adding pressure.
-A common way for a younger person to express that something is wrong is through anger, it’s helpful to see past the anger to the root cause when the time is right for the client.
+A common way for a younger person to express that something is wrong is through anger; it’s helpful to see past the anger to the root cause when the time is right for the client.

-All my sessions are 50 minutes long and fully confidential, I do let the young person know that I might have to break confidentiality if they share that they will be of serious harm to themselves or others.
+All my sessions are 50 minutes long and fully confidential.
+I do let the young person know that I might have to break confidentiality if they share that they will be of serious harm to themselves or others.

 Please contact me for more information or to book your first session using the following methods, or visit my contact page

 When I work with young people and teenagers I try to explore what they are trying to communicate, what it is they are struggling with but unable to tell anyone or even themselves.
 I’ve noticed young people can find communicating their issues very challenging, especially to adults (including parents).